XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 ### Where can I get the limited drop/equipment in a particular map?

 > Enter the map>Combat Info>Rewards>Tap the one you want to get>Look for glowing enemies in the map>Defeat said enemies.
 You can also S Rank the map for an additional chance.

+### I see people have their Tdolls as their avatar in other peoples dorms.
+How do you do that?

+> In dorm, bottom-left, top-right, uncheck third checkbox.